adamokasha/so-node-blog/readme.md

 # SO-Node-Blog

-So-Node-Blog is an open source blog built with Node.js.
+So-Node-Blog is a blog built with Node.js.

 ## Features